Date: 27 June 2015. Take Small Bites

 Yanmar Tractor Parts and the sensors attached.
 Then once again

 to take the boat out to Dog Island to go swimming.
-I've missed that.
+These simple

-Or up the river should a hurricane come this way.
+Or I could go up the river should a hurricane come this way.
 Hurricanes worry

 me, especially with a boat that cannot move under her own power.